mcr5fh/DailyDropOfKnowledge/README.md

 What is this all about?

-The aim of Readbles is to create a user friendly way to facilitate spaced learning for whatever your reading, listening, or watching.
+The aim of Readbles is to create a user friendly way to facilitate the [Spacing Effect](https://en.wikipedia.org/wiki/Spacing_effect) for whatever your reading, listening, or watching.
 The idea is that if you are able to answer a set of questions over an extended, increasing period of time, that you will effectively remember that knowledge forever.

-By essentially making your own flash cards, you are applying the Feynman technique
+Perhaps this can even be applied to [learning foreign languages](https://journals.sagepub.com/doi/abs/10.1111/j.1467-9280.1993.tb00571.x)?

 For some further readings, check out the articles below